Moving Authentication From an ASP.NET Site Into IdentityServer4

 I just published a course regarding secure authentication in ASP.NET websites, and the course and its code repo focused exclusively on ASP.NET Identity (in both Core and Framework projects).
 An early question came up regarding how to do this with a single-page application (SPA) like an Angular app.

-The answer to that is really the same as if you wanted to support mobile apps, or even multiple websites: move authentication into a standalone OpenID-Connect identity provider — a great solution for that is the current IdentityServer4 (soon to be Duende IdentityServer).
+The answer to that is really the same as if you wanted to support mobile apps, or even multiple websites: move authentication into a standalone OpenID-Connect identity provider; a great solution for that is IdentityServer4 (now transitioned to Duende IdentityServer).

 The GitHub repo for the original code has two websites – they both show the exact same things and are two different versions of the same website: